Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Introduction

-\begin{remark}[On $\eta_a^*$] \normalfont The value $\eta_a = 0.5$ (fully central acoustics) was tested during the development of the original wave-appropriate framework~\cite{chamarthi2023wave} aand found to be unstable, though this result was not reported therein.
-This prompted the present optimization, aimed at identifying the minimum stable value in the interval $(0.5,\, 1]$.
+\begin{remark}[On $\eta_a^*$] \normalfont The value $\eta_a = 0.5$ (fully central acoustics) was tested during the development of the original wave-appropriate framework~\cite{chamarthi2023wave} and found to be unstable, though this result was not reported therein.
+This prompted the present optimization, aimed at identifying a low-dissipation feasible value in the interval $(0.5,\, 1]$ for the stated accuracy objective.
 A further motivation arises in hypersonic flows, where boundary-layer transition is dominated by acoustic instability modes (Mack modes), and the acoustic upwind bias directly controls the numerical dissipation acting on these modes.
-Lowering $\eta_a^*$ could therefore enhance the fidelity of hypersonic transition simulations such as those in~\cite{hoffmann2024centralized}.
+Lowering $\eta_a^*$ relative to the fully upwind value could therefore enhance the fidelity of hypersonic transition simulations such as those in~\cite{hoffmann2024centralized}.
 This potential improvement remains an avenue for future work. \end{remark} The second contribution shows that the contact discontinuity detector used in the prior approach~\cite{chamarthi2024generalized} is unnecessary.
 Near a contact discontinuity, the reconstruction of a conservative variable suffers from an error in the entropy characteristic amplitude.
 This error can be corrected by performing a rank-1 update along the entropy right eigenvector at a cost of one dot product and five multiply-accumulate operations per interface.
 The resulting algorithm uses only the Ducros sensor and resolves contacts algebraically rather than through explicit detection.
 This approach reduces wall time by 29--41\% across various benchmark configurations.
 Notably, the correction is limiter-agnostic and can be seamlessly integrated into any scheme that utilizes conservative-characteristic reconstruction.
 Unlike previous optimization efforts that modify existing dissipation operators, this rank-1 entropy wave correction introduces a novel algebraic mechanism for contact resolution.
 Consequently, any conservative-characteristic scheme can now inherit wave-appropriate contact treatment without the need for explicit detection or additional empirical parameters.

 The third contribution builds on this by demonstrating that the wave-appropriate principle extends beyond reconstruction-based schemes.
 For instance, the kinetic-energy-preserving (KEP) scheme~\cite{chandrashekar2013kinetic} employs first-order piecewise-constant states and constructs a non-dissipative flux using logarithmic-mean density and arithmetic velocity and pressure averages.
 By construction, this approach ensures zero numerical dissipation across all wave families (fluxes).
 However, acoustic dissipation is reintroduced at the Riemann solver level through the normal-momentum component of the dissipative flux.
 This targeted correction eliminates the spurious vortices produced by the unmodified KEP scheme in shear-layer flows.
 It confirms that the acoustic stability mechanism identified by the optimization is independent of the discretization framework.